Omega-3s best kept secrets: the lesser-known benefits that meet trending consumer health concerns

 Re-thinking the benefits of omega-3s

 Did you know that there are more than 40,000 published studies on EPA and DHA, including more than 4,000 human clinical trials?
-Well-known for the important role they play in supporting optimal cardiovascular, brain and visual health, it’s no wonder that consumer awareness of omega-3s is - higher than some vitamins and minerals, and nearly twice the familiarity as fiber!1 Even with increasing knowledge of the health benefits and food sources of omega-3s, 96% percent of the population still fall below the optimal status.2
+Well-known for the important role they play in supporting optimal cardiovascular, brain and visual health, it’s no wonder that consumer awareness of omega-3s is - higher than some vitamins and minerals, and nearly twice the familiarity as fiber!1 Even with increasing knowledge of the health benefits and food sources of omega-3s, less than 20% of the world's population consume the recommended intake of omega-3s of ≥ 250 mg/day.2

 Are we missing an opportunity to increase omega-3 consumption?